 Meeting Community Needs

 The ABI Foundation meets community needs in three primary ways:

 - Filling the gap in Iowa's career education at both the high school and college level.

 - Providing solutions for the state's workforce development needs.

 - Replenishing leaders and building civic engagement to enhance Iowa's future.

-Click here to view the ABI Foundation's 2018-19 Annual Report.
+Click here to view the ABI Foundation's most recent Annual Report.

 The Founding of the ABI Foundation

 In 1982, as our flagship program Leadership Iowa launched, this type of programming was an emerging concept with only a few similar opportunities throughout the country.
 By coincidence, several locally focused leadership development programs also began in Iowa that year, including those in Des Moines and Cedar Rapids.
 In retrospect, this may indicate many identifying the greater interest and need throughout the state.